-Gortin Glen Forest Park is situated six miles north of Omagh at the western gateway to the Sperrin mountains.
+Gortin Glen Forest Park is six miles north of Omagh at the western gateway to the Sperrin mountains.

 The Ulster Way passes through part of the forest.
 Mountain biking is permitted in a specified part of the forest.
 There is also a youth camp site.